 "You can not save any organization, no institution, for evil," writes Bärbel de Groot - Kopetzky (2013).
 'You can pay attention to minimizing opportunities, but there will always be people who succumb to temptation, to evil.
 If you make too heavy a moral appeal, you work in secrecy and opacity.
 You will have to confess that the church is also a human institution, with failing people. "

-Could it be that Jehovah's Witnesses do not see the problem, that there is repression?
-A situation with sexual abuse within 'the true religion' most probably results in cognitive dissonance: it does not fit within the image they have of themselves, just as the act of sexual abuse does not suit a Jehovah's Witness who lives according to the guidelines.
+Could it be that Jehovah's Witnesses do not see the problem of being displaced?
+A situation of sexual abuse within 'the true religion' is very likely to produce cognitive dissonance: it does not fit their image of themselves, just as the act of sexual abuse does not fit a Jehovah's Witness who lives according to the guidelines.

 The reality of sexual abuse - evil in one's own ranks - is therefore in contradiction with the religious ideal.
 To get rid of that tension one can do the following: either one must acknowledge that one's own religion is not better than others and that bad things also occur with them, or one sticks to the 'true and good religion' image and represses the reality.